 BIRMINGHAM, Ala. — Once upon a time, The Citadel football team scored 52 points at FCS power Appalachian State, and beat two top 10 teams in a row.

 That was just a month ago, but it seems like the stuff of fairy tales now.
-After a 38-7 loss at Samford on Saturday, The Citadel is reeling with three straight losses and wondering where to go from here.
+After a 38-7 loss at Samford on Saturday, The Citadel is reeling with three straight losses and wondering where it goes from here.

-Samford quarterback Andy Summerlin passed for 320 yards and a touchdown, and Fabian Truss ran for 114 yards as their team improved to 5-1 overall and 3-1 in the Southern Conference, still in the chase for a league title.
+Samford quarterback Andy Summerlin passed for 320 yards and a touchdown as his team improved to 5-1 overall and 3-1 in the Southern Conference, still in the chase for a league title.

-The high hopes engendered by The Citadel’s 3-0 start, which included wins over App State and Georgia Southern, have been dimmed by league losses to Chattanooga and Samford.
-The Citadel (3-3, 2-2) is ranked No. 22 in FCS, but surely will fall out of the polls before next week’s Parents Day game against Western Carolina.
+All the high hopes engendered by The Citadel’s 3-0 start, which included wins over App State and Georgia Southern, have been dimmed by league losses to Chattanooga and Samford.

-The triple-option offense that seemed so powerful in racking up a 618 yards in a 52-28 win at App State on Sept.
-15 has managed just two touchdowns in the last two games.
-The Citadel mustered only 221 rushing yards against Samford’s “Bear” front, 55 of those on Rickey Anderson’s third-quarter TD run.
+The triple-option offense that seemed so powerful in racking up 618 yards in the 52-28 win at App State has managed just two touchdowns in the last two games.

-Fortunate to be down 14-0 at the half, The Citadel got a break early in the second half when defensive tackle Derek Douglas forced a fumble by Summerlin.
-Mitchell Jeter recovered at midfield, and one play later, Anderson took an option pitch and sprinted 55 yards for a touchdown.
+Fortunate to be down 14-0 at the half Saturday, The Citadel got a break early in the second half when defensive tackle Derek Douglas forced a fumble by Summerlin.
+Mitchell Jeter recovered at midfield, and one play later, Rickey Anderson took an option pitch and sprinted 55 yards for a touchdown.
 Anderson’s sixth TD of the season made it 14-7 with 10:37 left in the third quarter, and The Citadel seemed to be back in the game.

-But The Citadel gave it right back when cornerback Brandon McCladdie slipped, leaving Samford receiver Riley Hawkins all alone for an 82-yard catch-and-run TD pass from Summerlin.
-That made it 21-7, and the rout was on.
+Not for long.
+The Citadel gave it right back when cornerback Brandon McCladdie slipped, leaving Samford receiver Riley Hawkins all alone for an 82-yard catch-and-run TD pass from Summerlin.
+Just like that, Samford’s lead was back to 21-7.